 By 1902 the trolley company had reached Laurel, about 15 miles from

 Washington DC, and built this terminal at 6th and Main.
+One accident

-In the early 20th century, anticipating that few people would want the
+During the early 20th century, anticipating that few people would want the

 newfangled invention called the automobile, the trolley company made

 grand plans for an interurban line that would continue northeast to

 Annapolis Junction, and/or connect with the Catonsville - Ellicott City

 trolley, which was operated by an associated corporation.

 But by comparison to Prince George's County, Howard County to the north